robertogerson/slaxdom_ext/README.md

     &lt;d&gt; elements.
   * `[attribute]`: e.g. "[target]" - Selects all elements with an attribute target.
   * `[attribute=value]`: e.g. "[target=chosen]" - Selects all elements with target="chosen".

+## TODO

+  * Add other selectors
+  * Add functions to library like create templates,grids...